Liposuction Aftercare: Useful Tips for Lipo Recovery Period

 Skin Tightening after Liposuction

-Since lots of fat are removed from your body during the liposuction surgery, your skin may lose its laxity and get saggy.
+Since lots of fat is removed from your body during the liposuction surgery, your skin may lose its laxity and get saggy.
 There are various methods to tighten the skin after this surgery, including micro-needling treatment, laser therapy, radiofrequency treatment, getting an MLD massage, and having a second surgery.

 However, the most efficient and gentlest way to adjust the skin to the new body contour is by wearing a compression garment for at least six months.
 This garment helps the skin to retract and attach to its underneath muscle.